Frontend CORS Solutions

 A: Not necessarily.
 If your frontend and API are under the same domain, or CORS is already configured, you can deploy directly.
 But independent deployment is usually more flexible and secure.

-A: There will be slight impact because it adds to the request chain.
+A: There will be a slight impact because it adds to the request chain.
 But for most applications, this impact is negligible.
-If you have very high performance requirements, recommend using Solution 2 or Solution 4.
+If you have extremely high performance requirements, consider using Solution 2 or Solution 4.